ute-hoffmann/CbbMLargeLibrary/README.md

 ## Predict fitness scores for all variants

-Scripts for predicting fitness scores for combinatorial library members are collected in the folder (insilico_predictions)[insilico_predictions].
+Scripts for predicting fitness scores for combinatorial library members are collected in the folder [insilico_predictions](insilico_predictions).

 ### EVcouplings